aaronsb/memory-graph/README.md

 - Flexible result sorting and relevance scoring
 - Persistent storage using local file system

-See [Memory Architecture](cline_docs/memoryArchitecture.md) for detailed documentation of the domain-based system.
+See [Memory Architecture](docs/memoryArchitecture.md) for detailed documentation of the domain-based system and use cases from both perspectives:
+- [Use Cases (Human Perspective)](docs/humanPerspectiveUseCases.md) - How humans can teach AI to use the Memory Graph
+- [Use Cases (AI Perspective)](docs/aiPerspectiveUseCases.md) - How AI implements Memory Graph operations

 ## Installation